TempestNetworks/zephyr-rp-docs/pages/gangs/kos-conditions.md

 **🏥 Hospitals and Big Scenes Are Off-Limits**\
 KOS doesn’t apply at any green-zone.
+If you take the hostility INTO the green zone then you will be merked in the green zone.

 Attacking in these areas is a big no.